-1. The property has design value or physical value because it:

-i. is a rare, unique, representative or early example of a style, type, expression, material or construction method ii. displays high degree of craftsmanship or artistic merit iii. demonstrates high degree of scientific or technical achievement
+- 1. The property has design value or physical value because it: - i. is a rare, unique, representative or early example of a style, type, expression, material or construction method - ii. displays high degree of craftsmanship or artistic merit - iii. demonstrates high degree of scientific or technical achievement

 The former Esso service station has minimal design or physical value.
-As is typical for contemporary service stations, the design of the building would be standardized and replicated across the region.
+As is typical for contemporary service stations, the design of the buildings are standardized and have been replicated in numerous locations across Ontario.
 As such, the buildings are not rare, unique or representative of a style, type, expression, material or construction method.
 Similarly, the buildings do not display a high degree or craftsmanship or artistic merit, nor do they demonstrate a high-degree of scientific or technical achievement.

-2. The property has historical value or associative value because it:

-i. has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community ii. yields, or has the potential to yield, information that contributes to an understanding of a community or culture iii. demonstrates or reflects the work or ideas of an architect, builder, designer or theorist who is significant to a community i. is important in defining, maintaining or supporting the character of an area ii. is physically, functionally, visually or historically linked to its surroundings iii. is a landmark
+- 2. The property has historical value or associative value because it: - i. has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community - ii. yields, or has the potential to yield, information that contributes to an understanding of a community or culture - iii. demonstrates or reflects the work or ideas of an architect, builder, designer or theorist who is significant to a community